The summer is over, and the school bus is approaching. Are you ready? Is your child ready? If not, this back to school checklist will help!

 - Your family can use a calendar to organize your schedule.
 You can set one up in the entryway or common area in the house to look at before heading out the door.

-- It is vital to have a quiet place for your child to study and do homework at home.
+- Having a quiet place for your child to study and do homework at home is vital.

 - Having one specific spot to keep backpacks and school papers will help the family get out the door quicker in the morning.
 Try one of these backpack storage ideas.

 Take a few afternoons over the summer to hold family meetings.
 Put together a family plan for the upcoming school year.

 Have everyone set three goals –

 - Family-related goal